One potential meaning is true but trivially obvious.

 First let’s review the scientific meaning of energy.
 Energy basically means the ability to do work, or the ability of one physical system to exert forces such as pushes or pulls on another system.
 Some examples of different types of energy are thermal, chemical, mechanical, electrical, nuclear, sound, elastic, magnetic, etc. Under this meaning of energy, it is boringly obvious that all forms of bodywork involve energy.
 The therapist is a physical system doing work on another physical system, the client, by creating forces and pushes and pulls.
 This is definitely true but in a way that is so trivially obvious there is really no reason to ever mention it.

 Imagine if a client asked about me about the kind of bodywork I do and I said: “Well, I turn chemical energy stored in my fat cells into mechanical energy to move my arms and hands, and this creates mechanical forces that push or pull the client’s body in various directions, which results in physical changes in the client's body.
 There might be some thermal energy passed between us as well, and some sound energy from my mouth which causes vibrations in the client’s ear.”
 These statements are true, but in a way that tells the listener absolutely nothing of any relevance.
-It is like asking Tolstoy how he wrote War and Peace, and he responds by saying he combined words in particular sequences.
+It is like asking Tolstoy how he wrote War and Peace, and he responds by saying he combined words into sentences and then sentences into paragraphs.

 Interesting but false: the esoteric meaning of “energy”